 - 5.4 The committee is asked to review and agree the above proposed changes to Colchester's Local List.
-This would involve the removal of 1 building from the current Local List which has been has been altered as a result of wider approved redevelopment plans and the addition of 3 new buildings to the Local List.
+This would result in the addition of 3 new buildings to the Local List.
 4 of the proposals have not been accepted under this review because the building/assets are either nationally listed or already on the Local List, are planned for demolition or are not considered suitable for inclusion on the Local List. - 5.5 The approved changes will be added to the existing Local List information on Colchester Borough Council's C-MAP system and Civica database.
 The Local List will next be reviewed in March 2016.